kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.8.7 - February 17, 2023 =
-* Added Video.js v8 player which removes support for older browsers, especially IE. v7 is still available and will continue to be updated. v5 is deprecated and will be removed in a future update.
+* Added Video.js v8 player option which <a href="https://videojs.com/blog/videojs-8-and-vhs-3/">removes support for older browsers</a>. v7 is still available and will continue to be updated. v5 is deprecated and will be removed in a future update.
 * Updated Video.js resolution selector plugin to work with v8.
 * Added an option to hide Videopack-generated thumbnails from the Media Library.
 * Added a check for non-square pixels (SAR) when generating thumbnails.